emilhe/dash-extensions/README.md

 The purpose of this package is to provide various extensions to the Plotly Dash framework.
-It can be divided into four main blocks,
+It can be divided into five main blocks,

 * The `snippets` module, which contains a collection of utility functions
 * The `javascript` module, which contains functionality to ease the interplay between Dash and JavaScript